Tristan296/widgets-blog-web-app/README.md

 * Brigid McDermott: blog popup will clear once message has been posted and reset to default placeholder text

 # Individual Widgets
-((include your widget below with a summary which should include a link to the API it uses))
 ## Trufact Widget by Stacey Purcell 42123682
 - The trufact widget accesses the [Numbers API](http://numbersapi.com/#42) and retrieves a fact about today's date.
 - The user can click the new-fact button to access another random fact.